"Sinéad Campbell-Wallace brought a purity of voice and presentation to Micaela"

 Photo: Frances Marshall

 Following a successful career as an acclaimed light-lyric soprano, Sinéad has recently made the exciting transition into fuller dramatic repertoire.
-This season’s engagements sees her covering the title role in Ariadne auf Naxos for Scottish Opera and appearing in concerts with the RTE Concert Orchestra in Galway and Dublin.
+Recent engagements saw her covering the title role in Ariadne auf Naxos for Scottish Opera and appearing in concerts with the RTE Concert Orchestra in Galway and Dublin.

-Last season saw Sinéad’s critically acclaimed debuts with Opera Northern Ireland in Radamisto ‘Sinéad Campbell Wallace, the evening’s most sumptuous and rounded voice’…’a wonderful impassioned performance’ and Carmen with Cork Opera House ‘Soprano Sinéad Campbell Wallace brought a purity of voice and presentation to Micaela’ as well as a widely praised return to Opera Theatre Company in the role of Musetta in La Bohème.
+Sinéad made a critically acclaimed debut with Opera Northern Ireland in Radamisto ‘Sinéad Campbell Wallace, the evening’s most sumptuous and rounded voice’…’a wonderful impassioned performance’ and Carmen with Cork Opera House ‘Soprano Sinéad Campbell Wallace brought a purity of voice and presentation to Micaela’ as well as a widely praised return to Opera Theatre Company in the role of Musetta in La Bohème.
 At the National Concert Hall, she reprised the role of Micaela with Lyric Opera, sang excerpts from La Forza del Destino and Otello in their Verdi Gala, and with the RTÉ National Symphony Orchestra she performed works by Richard Strauss and Beethoven, as well as a live radio broadcast of Puccini arias.

 In concert, Sinéad has given lieder recitals at both the National Opera House and Concert Hall.
 She performed Rossini’s Stabat Mater with the RTÉ Concert Orchestra, with pianist Philip Thomas at the University Concert Hall, Limerick, and in Wexford Festival Opera’s concert series.

-Earlier in her career, Sinéad worked extensively with conductor Christian Curnyn: Oriana Amadigi, Galatea Acis and Galatea, Angelica Orlando, Drusilla Poppea, Alcina, Flavi Eliogabalo, Hypsipyle Giasone.
+Earlier in her career, Sinéad worked extensively with conductor Christian Curnyn Oriana Amadigi, Galatea Acis and Galatea, Angelica Orlando, Drusilla L’Incoronazione di Poppea, Alcina, Flavi Eliogabalo and Hypsipyle Giasone.
 She has also collaborated with Martyn Brabbins, John Fulljames, Ian Page, Jonathan Cohen, David Fielding, Annilese Miskimmon, Olivia Fuchs, Netia Jones, Neil Bartlett, Paulo Arrivabene and David Agler among others.

 Sinéad Campbell-Wallace is a graduate of the DIT conservatory of Music and Drama, the National Opera Studio and the Britten-Pears young artist programme.